-Chair: William D. Daniels Board Member: Arthur E. Greenbank
+Chair: William D. Daniels Board Member: Allen W. Shafer

 This is a Bank committee.
 The primary responsibility of this committee is to coordinate and purchase software and hardware throughout the Bank as well as the security, efficiency and utility of the same.
 The lifeblood of the Bank is delivered via our programs, phone lines and computer equipment.
 Our numerous software programs track and deliver the information to bank personnel as well as our many thousands of customers.
-The Disaster Recovery and Security Committee reports through the TECH Committee.
-This committee and the Operations Committee work very closely together.
-The TECH Committee meets monthly or more often if needed.
+The Disaster Recovery and Security Committee reports through TECH.
+This committee and the Operations Committee work closely together.
+Meetings are held monthly, or more often, if necessary.

-6. Marketing, Sales and Public Relations Committee
+Marketing, Sales and Public Relations Committee

-Chair: Kemia Sarraf, M.D., M.P.H.
-Board Member: Arthur E. Greenbank
+Chair: Kemia M. Sarraf, M.D., M.P.H.
+Board Member: Allen W. Shafer